abersheeran/localtasks/README.md

 # localtasks

-Google Cloud Tasks Queue substitute for local
+Google Cloud Tasks Queue substitute in local

 - **Reliable**: All tasks will be guaranteed to be executed at least once (very few repetitions).
 - **Simple**: Just need one Redis server.
 (You can also select clusters)